Wayne Owens: Early life and education

 Born and raised in the small town of Panguitch, Utah, Owens graduated from Panguitch High School in 1955, then attended the University of Utah in Salt Lake City, from which he earned his Bachelor's degree in 1961 and his Juris Doctor in 1964.
 Owens's undergraduate education was interrupted while he served as missionary to France for the Church of Jesus Christ of Latter-day Saints (LDS church) from 1957 to 1960.
 In France, he met his future wife, Marlene, a fellow missionary for the church.

-Owens worked his way through college and law school through working various jobs, including being a night-watchman at the Beehive House.
-He then worked as a lawyer in private practice and as a staffer for three United States Senators, Frank Moss of Utah, Robert F. Kennedy of New York, and Edward M. Kennedy of Massachusetts.
-He was the Western states coordinator for the presidential campaigns of Robert Kennedy in 1968 and Edward Kennedy in 1980, and served as a delegate to the Democratic National Convention in 1968 and 1980.
+Owens worked his way through college and law school with various jobs, including being a night-watchman at the Beehive House.
+He then worked as a lawyer in private practice and as a staffer for three United States Senators: Frank Moss of Utah, Robert F. Kennedy of New York, and Edward M. Kennedy of Massachusetts.
+He was the Western states coordinator for the presidential campaigns of Robert Kennedy in 1968 and Edward Kennedy in 1980, and also served as a delegate to the Democratic National Convention in 1968 and 1980.